Introduction to Web Design Interview Questions and Answers

 Q3.
-Describe advantages and disadvantages of using a CSS framework such as Bootstrap or Foundation?
+Describe the advantages and disadvantages of using a CSS framework such as Bootstrap or Foundation?

-- promote reusability of many consistent elements across the entire project
+- promote the reusability of many consistent elements across the entire project,

-- eliminate the need of Photoshop mockups.
-It also ensures other high-fidelity static sketches removed.
+- eliminate the need for Photoshop mockups.
+It also ensures other high-fidelity static sketches are removed.

 - come with commonly used pieces of standardized